letisiapangataa/letisiapangataa.github.io/_posts/2020-12-23-latest-updates.md

 It's just a fancy way of saying a blog to document my journey.

-I don't often have avenues to express myself technically in an honest and insightful way.
+This is a public technical document that would provide great insight not only for myself, but for others to tap into technical observations I've made or have gathered an interest for.

-This public technical document would provide great insight not only for myself, but for others to tap into technical observations I've made or have gathered an interest for.
+I'll also be updating my portfolio and technology projects for this upcoming year.